-There increasing numbers of Spanish speaking clients enrolling into drug and alcohol rehabilitation programs every day needing help.
-Because Spanish is such a prevalent language in this country, many substance abuse rehabilitation facilities are capable of providing services to Spanish speaking people.
-Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the treatment and therapy needed for Spanish speaking clients.
+There are more and more Spanish speaking clients walking into substance abuse rehab facilities every day needing help.
+Because Spanish is such a widespread language in this country, many drug treatment programs are capable of providing services to Spanish speaking individuals.
+Additionally, many counselors and therapists make it a point to learn the language so as to be able to provide the support and care needed for Spanish speaking clients.

-Medicaid is a type of health insurance which is offered to people in certain low-income tax brackets.
-Eligibility for Medicaid is dependent on income and other circumstances such as whether or not the person has dependents and if they receive any other financial assistance.
-Medicaid may possibly even cover the costs associated with drug treatment, and there are a lot of drug and alcohol treatment programs throughout the country which are covered through Medicaid.
-Many drug treatment facilities which are covered through Medicaid may only deliver a limited treatment curriculum and may only provide such treatment on a short term basis, usually 30 days or less.
-Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to acquire the full rewards of a Medicaid rehab program.
+Medicaid is a type of health insurance which is made available to people in certain low-income tax brackets.
+Eligibility for Medicaid depends greatly on income and other circumstances such as whether or not the person has dependents and if they receive any other financial assistance.
+Medicaid may even cover the costs associated with drug or alcohol treatment, and there are many drug rehab programs throughout the country which are covered through Medicaid.
+Most drug and alcohol rehabilitation programs which are covered through Medicaid may only provide a limited treatment curriculum and may only deliver such treatment on a short term basis, usually 30 days or less.
+People who have Medicaid should explore which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of a Medicaid rehab program.

 Some people are covered through state financed insurance because they fail to meet the eligibility requirements for Medicaid.
 Some states however offer affordable health insurance to those who cannot afford private health insurance.
 State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a wide variety of drug and alcohol rehabilitation centers around the country.
 State financed insurance other than Medicaid may cover both inpatient or outpatient substance abuse rehab providers.
 To find out which rehab facilities will accept state financed insurance, consult a substance abuse treatment advisor.